mohsinalimat/SQLiteKit/README.md

 # SQLiteKit

-a Swift version inspired by [SQLite-net](https://github.com/praeclarum/sqlite-net/).

-Using Codable and Mirror technology.
+a Swift version of SQLite library inspired by [SQLite-net](https://github.com/praeclarum/sqlite-net/) using Codable and Mirror technology.

 ## Features